- Carrion plant

 For Healthcare Professionals

 Hoodia gordonii is a cactus prevalent in southeastern Africa.
-The local tribesmen are known to consume Hoodia to ease hunger during periods of starvation.
+Local tribesmen are known to consume Hoodia to ease hunger during periods of starvation.
 A compound isolated from Hoodia was shown to reduce food intake in rats (1).
 However, consumption of a hoodia extract did not affect body weight in healthy overweight women (7).

 Currently, supplements containing Hoodia are being promoted for weight loss and some cancer patients use these for weight control.
 Patients should use caution as hoodia can interact with certain prescription drugs.
 The FDA has warned the manufacturer and distributors of a Hoodia product against making unsubstantiated and misleading claims about weight loss (2).